Edwardbafford/notes/Notes/Software Engineering/Theory/Site Reliability Engineering.md

 Create a specific quarterly availability goal.
 If the goal is being met feel free to increase development if not slow down development and focus on availability.
 If availability is too hard to hit, decrease the metric.

-## Release Management

-Teams should be able to push deployments in an easy, reliable, and independent way.

-Teams should be able to deploy any version they want in this way.

-Deployments should be gated with
-- code reviews
-- security checks
-- lower environment deployments